Leaseweb/LswMemcacheBundle/README.md

 These settings specify on which host and port the Memcache daemon runs, what prefix should be used for session data and how long it should store the session data.

+### Considerations

+LswMemcacheBundle uses the 'memcached' php object (client) not the older 'memcache' php object.
+For a comparison of the available clients see: http://code.google.com/p/memcached/wiki/PHPClientComparison

 ### Known issues

 The session write that invokes a memcache set operation is executed after the page has been rendered.